courtneyphillips/salon-database/README.md

 ## Synopsis

 Salon Management is a simple Ruby application built by [Courtney Phillips](https://github.com/courtneymaepdx) with the ability to record hairstylists and their corresponding clients into a database for later recall.
 Both stylists and clients entries can then be edited as necessary.
+Crafted as part of the Spring 2015 Ruby course curriculum at [Epicodus](https://www.epicodus.com/).

 ## Motivation